 Want to make a huge batch of this while peaches are ripe?
 Go ahead and freeze the rest and enjoy it all winter long!
 You can freeze it in glass mason jars, plastic storage containers, or my personal favorite: a plastic freezer bag so it lays flat and takes up minimal space.

 Only want to thaw just a little bit at a time?
-Freeze in ice cube trays, pop the frozen cubes out and store in a freezer bag, and then pull out exactly how many you want each time!
+Freeze in ice cube trays, pop the frozen cubes out and store them in a freezer bag, and then pull out exactly how many you want each time!

 When you’re ready to thaw, move the container to the refrigerator a day or two ahead of time and thaw in the fridge.
-Set out at room temperature a few hours beforehand to bring up to room temperature.
+Set out at room temperature a few hours beforehand to bring it up to room temperature.

 Because this sauce uses fresh peaches and isn’t properly canned, you don’t want to let it sit overnight at room temperature.